-- 1. Interest Rate is rounded down to the 3rd decimal point. - Use of funds for the above includes acquisition of real estate or beneficiary interests, repayment of borrowings and working capital, etc. - 3.
-A special agreement attached to "Loan Agreement" entered into between NBF and each financial institution provides that the above borrowings from all financial institutions rank pari passu to each other. - 4.
+- 1. With respect to the date of repayment in case of more than one short-term loan from the same lender, the earliest date of repayment for all such loans coming due is given. - 2.
+Interest Rate is rounded down to the 3rd decimal point. - 3.
+Use of funds for the above includes acquisition of real estate or beneficiary interests, repayment of borrowings and working capital, etc. - 4.
+A special agreement attached to "Loan Agreement" entered into between NBF and each financial institution provides that the above - borrowings from all financial institutions rank pari passu to each other. - 5.
 This loan is a floating rate loan.
-Other long-term loans are all fixed rate loans. - 5.
+Other long-term loans are all fixed rate loans. - 6.
+The Daishi Bank, Ltd. has changed its name to Daishi Hokuetsu Bank, Ltd. as of January 1, 2021. - 7.
 The total amount of long-term loans (i.e. excluding those expected to be repaid within one year) repayable within 5 years of the date of the balance sheet and expected to be repaid by specific year(s) is as follows.